How to Set Up Cloudflare CDN for WordPress Blog

 7. Image Resizing

-Anyone who wants to take advantage of image resizing can subscribe to a Business plan for $200/month.
+To take advantage of this image optimization feature, subscribe to the Business plan.
 It comes with up to 100,000 image requests per month.

 8. Mirage